 This does not mean you have to go around complimenting employees all the time, but if someone does an excellent job on a project, it should be recognized.
 Companies with a strategic recognition program report less employee turnover.

-Small perks such as free meals, free parking and flexible scheduling all help to increase morale.
+Small perks such as free meals, free parking and rotating shift scheduling all help to increase morale.
 Rewards for a job well done may come in various forms, such as a bonus check or a voucher for a meal in a restaurant.

 9. Don’t micromanage